Where & How to Buy Maker (MKR) for Beginners in 2025

 Copy link to section

-Most people keep their crypto on the exchange they used to buy it.
-If you only plan to hold onto it for a little while then that’s a perfectly acceptable option.
+Most people keep their crypto on the exchange they used to purchase it.
+If you only plan to hold onto it for a little while, then that’s a perfectly acceptable option.
 If you want to hold it for years or you own a lot of Maker then you should move it to a crypto wallet.

 Copy link to section

 The answer depends on the current price and your own investment goals.
-Put simply, buying Maker, selling Maker, and trading MKR are all the exact same process in literal terms.
-It’s really just your personal investing intentions that defines whether ‘now’ is a good time to invest or not.
+Put simply, purchasing Maker, selling Maker, and trading MKR are all the exact same process in literal terms.
+It’s just your personal investing intentions that define whether ‘now’ is a good time to invest or not.

-• As a long-term investor: a long term investor is not concerned if the price is up or down 10% on any given day.
-Rather, they care that the price of the native token is overall up months or years later, when they’re ready to sell that investment.
-So if you’re a firm believer in the foundations of MKR, then a good time to purchase Maker is on any major dip.
+• As a long-term investor: a long-term investor is not concerned if the price is up or down 10% on any given day.
+Instead, they care that the price of the native token is overall up months or years later, when they’re ready to sell that investment.
+So if you’re a firm believer in the foundations of MKR, then a good time to purchase Maker is on any significant dip.

 In our experience, most newcomers to the crypto market sit between the two.
 You don’t want to wait several years for a return, but buying Maker and selling it the next day probably isn’t why you’re here either.